LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 <br>

-In real life, however, you are not likely to conduct IQ tests on 100 probationers, 1,000 times.
+In real life, however, you are not likely to conduct general intelligence tests on 100 probationers, 1,000 times.
 Instead, you are likely to administer tests to one sample, and you will have to ensure that your sample is a good one.
-Random sampling is one approach, as we done so far, but another important aspect to think about is the **sample size**.
+Random sampling is one approach, as we have done so far, but another important aspect to think about is the **sample size**.
 The next activity explores this.

 <br>
 <br>